NYU-CS9053/Syllabus/README.md

 * I will make the assignment available immediately after the lecture
 * You will work on your assignment and commit locally
 * The final commit which I'll review for grading will be the latest commit __before 5pm__ the day of the following lecture (i.e., you'll have about one week to complete the assignment)
-* Only __after 5pm__ you should push your changes to your forked repository (`git push`) and then issue a [Pull Request](https://help.github.com/articles/using-pull-requests) for your completed work thus making it available for grading.
-* Note, the pull request __must be submitted within 2 hours__ of the due date.
+* You must push your local commits to your online repository prior 6 hours after the __5pm__ deadline (so that I can review them).

 __Late submissions are treated as 0__ Submitting an assignment late will not be tolerated in any circumstance.
-This includes committing after 5pm on the due date and issuing a pull request after the 2 hour deadline of last commit.
+This includes pushing code after the 6 hour deadline of last commit.
 If this happens you can use this as your grade which will not be counted.

-__Early Pull Requests are treated as 0__ as well.
-Submitting a pull request __before 5pm__ is not allowed (as other students can review your submission).
-If this happens you can use this as your grade which will not be counted.

-__Review__ To encourage code review, mastery of the material and to discourage cheating, each week some students will be selected at random (code to do the random choosing can be reviewed [here](randomizer/)).
-Some of the students will review some other of the students homework and explain to me what the code is doing, any mistakes they see and also any well done portions of the code.
+Note, commits after _5pm_ will not be reviewed but those prior will be.

 __Important__ If any part of this process does not make sense please let me know __ASAP (as soon as possible)__ via e-mail or in the first lecture.